code-423n4/2023-04-rubicon-findings/data/dec3ntraliz3d-Q.md

 ## Low-02

-`claimRewards()` function in `BathHouseV2.sol`  don't check for matching array length with can cause `Array out of bound` error which is not handled.
+`claimRewards()` function in `BathHouseV2.sol`  don't check for matching array length which can cause `Array out of bound` error if not handled.

 ## Summary